 The best gear to get started with is by acquiring a medium-light 7ft rod spinning rod rated within 6lb to 20lb.

-For heavy cover fishing, you may need to equip yourself with 20-30lb tackle but unless you’re sure you’re only going to fish in heavy cover, the lighter former rod will be a better all rounder.
+For heavy cover fishing, you may need to equip yourself with 20-30lb medium-heavy (MH) tackle but if you have to choose only one rod, the lighter former rod will be a better all rounder.

 Reel